KxSystems/docs-v1/docs/tutorials/install.md

-<big>Installation instructions for the free version of kdb+</big>

 ## <i class="fa fa-download"></i> Download

+Free 32-bit version
-The free 32-bit version of kdb+ can be downloaded for non-commercial use from [kx.com](https://kx.com/download).
+: The free 32-bit version of kdb+ (for non-commercial use) can be downloaded from [kx.com](https://kx.com/download).
 Follow the instructions.

+Commercial versions
+: Commercial versions of kdb+ are distributed to customers from [downloads.kx.com](https://downloads.kx.com).
+(Credentials for this site are issued to customers’ [Designated Contacts](licensing/#obtaining-a-license-key-file)).

+!!! tip "Internal distribution"
+    Most customers download the latest release of kdb+ and make that (along with the accompanying README.txt, the change list) available from a central file server.

+    Encourage your developers frequently to fold the latest release of kdb+ into their development cycle, and match the version used in production.
+This can greatly simplify development, deployment and debugging.

+The names of the downloaded ZIPs denote the platform (`l64.zip` – 64-bit Linux; `w32.zip` – 32-bit Windows, etc.).

+!!! warning "Test versions"
+    Numerical release versions of the form 2.8, or 3.2 are production code.
+Versions of kdb+ with a trailing `t` in the name such as `3.3t` are test versions and are neither intended nor supported for production use.

 ## <i class="fa fa-apple"></i> macOS